saltyorg/docs/docs/saltbox/install/install.md

     If you do not plan to use cloud storage, set the `rclone -> enabled: false` setting in your `settings.yml`, and skip this step.

-Saltbox defaults to an rclone remote pointed at your Google Drive named `google` [as shown in the settings.yml above].

-There is nothing special about Saltbox's implementation of this setup, aside from its opinions about the media paths.

-If you already know how to set that up, do so with your usual methods.
+If you already know how to set up an rclone remote pointing at cloud storage, do so with your usual methods.
 If not, here are five options.

 Note that generally speaking these five options are mutually exclusive.